 In Year Two students undertake a 100-day ‘direct-practice’ placement.
 The social work placements take place in the local authorities of Neath Port Talbot, Swansea, Pembrokeshire, Carmarthenshire, and Ceredigion.

-In Year Two students will be expected to complete a ‘desk-based’ research project and complete a dissertation with supervised support from a member of the teaching team.
+In Year Two students will be expected to complete a desk-based literature review or a piece of empirical research.

 Students are assessed on written essays, oral presentations, I.T. based exercises, reflective commentaries and portfolio work across the two years of study.
 Practice placements are assessed by a combination of written work, observed practice and personal assessments using the National Occupational Standards for Social Work.
 Students will also be expected to complete a research dissertation and poster presentation in their second year of study (15,000 words approx.) with support from an assigned supervisor.